 Getting the dosage correct is the last step.
 The reason it is the last step is because the other steps tend to have more fixed rules.
 Although there is recommended dosage, dosage is in the end a personal choice.
 The debates over water quality, coffee freshness, grind size and brewing temperature are over.
 Steep time has a sliding window of +/- 30 seconds.
 So the only real variable left is dosage.

 The reason dosage can be tricky is that people new to press pot coffee will often perceive the taste as “too strong”.
 Press pot coffee is supposed to taste richer.
 If that richness is comes off as being “too strong” then those new to press pot coffee may experiment with a lower dosage and then over time gradually move the dosage in line with standard recommendations.
 But you don’t want to go too low or the coffee will taste bitter.

 What is the dose?
 According to Bodum, the most popular manufacturer of the French Press coffee maker, for each 4 oz. cup (1.25 deciliter), put 1 rounded tablespoon of coarse ground coffee into the pot.
-My advice is to start with this dose and if it is too much, slightly increase the volume of water.
-Another dosage option is to use the 17:1 ratio.
-This is a common number used in the coffee industry.
-It means for every gram of coffee, use 17 grams of water.
-Some of the real coffee geeks out there prefer 16:1 or 18:1 ratios and some vary the ratio depending upon the type of coffee they are brewing.
+My advice is to start with this dose and then adjust up or down.

 Coffee Dosage Chart photo taken at Batdorf and Bronson in Olympia, WA